 The COVID-19 pandemic presents an unprecedented challenge to our State.
 Minnesota has taken extraordinary steps to prevent and respond to the COVID-19 pandemic.
 On March 13, 2020, I issued Executive Order 20-01 and declared a peacetime emergency because this pandemic, an act of nature, threatens the lives of Minnesotans, and local resources are inadequate to address the threat.
-On April 13, 2020, after notifying the Legislature, I issued Executive Order 20-35, extending the peacetime emergency declared in Executive Order 20-01.
+After notifying the Legislature, on April 13, 2020 and again on May 13, 2020, I issued Executive Orders extending the peacetime emergency declared in Executive Order 20-01.

 Minnesota, which ranks fifth nationally in agricultural production, is home to over 3,000 pig farms and nearly 4,000 poultry farms.
 This vital industry is experiencing instability and challenges due to the COVID-19 pandemic.
-As restaurants and schools remain closed, there has been a reduced demand for certain agricultural products, including pork and poultry, which has resulted in a significant shift from processing meat for a commercial market to a retail market.
+As restaurants and schools remain closed or operating in a limited capacity, there has been a reduced demand for certain agricultural products, including pork and poultry, which has resulted in a significant shift from processing meat for a commercial market to a retail market.